 St Joseph’s Primary School, Gloucester, is a small Catholic primary school boasting inclusive education that is designed to meet the individual learning needs of all students.

 The small classes sizes are staffed by a very committed team who are dedicated to delivering a quality education.

-Staff and students have access to the latest technology to enhance learning, including iPads, laptops, SmartBoards and video conferencing facilities.
-This technology enables the students to access the wider world, including classrooms in locations other than Gloucester.
-St Joseph’s is proudly associated with the other Catholic schools within the Manning region, including St Clare’s High School in Taree, implementing and accessing the region’s Gifted and Talented Program in Mathematics.
-Video conferencing enables students to be part of a virtual classroom as they build upon their skills in Mathematics, with like-minded students in other locations.
+Staff and students have access to the latest learning technology including iPads, laptops, SMART Boards and video conferencing facilities.
+This technology gives students access to the wider world, including classrooms outside Gloucester, giving them the opportunity to be a part of a virtual classroom where they can build upon their skills with like-minded students in other locations.

 Students of St Joseph's Primary School, Gloucester, are encouraged to continue their Catholic education by attending St Clare's High School, Taree.